 The bogie frame was of mild steel fabricated construction, stress relieved after completion of welding.
 The bogies incorporated the Alsthom system of twin rubber-cone, body support pivots and radius-arm guided axleboxes, the first use of such technology in a diesel electric locomotive on British Railways.
 The increased use of rubber components had the aim of securing good riding qualities at all speeds, and reducing wearing surfaces to a minimum.

-Similarities with regard to the external appearance of D0260 Lion and the Beyer Peacock built Class 35 Hymeks was due to the external styling being done by the same designer.
+Similarities with regard to the external appearance of D0260 Lion and the Beyer Peacock built Class 35 Hymeks was due to the external styling being managed by Wilkes & Ashmore, they were also involved with the Class 47 syling.

 Specifications - Power unit